 Checking Your Lease for HMO Restrictions

 This is the step many landlords miss.
-Most Gibraltar residential property is leasehold, and leases often contain restrictions on use.
-Before purchasing a property with HMO intentions, you must check whether the lease:
+Most Gibraltar residential property is leasehold, and leases frequently contain restrictions on use.
+Before purchasing a property with HMO intentions, confirm whether the lease:

 - Permits subletting at all (some leases restrict or prohibit it entirely)

-- Restricts the number of occupants to a number below viable HMO occupancy
+- Restricts the number of occupants to a figure below viable HMO occupancy

 - Requires freeholder consent for change of use or occupation by multiple separate households

-The Gibraltar Government as freeholder has the right to enforce these lease terms.
-Operating an HMO in breach of your lease can result in forfeiture proceedings in the most serious cases.
-Get your lease checked by a Gibraltar solicitor before committing to an HMO investment strategy.
+The Gibraltar Government as freeholder has the right to enforce these terms.
+Operating an HMO in breach of your lease can result in forfeiture proceedings in serious cases.
+Get your lease reviewed by a Gibraltar property solicitor before committing to an HMO investment.
+Law firms active in Gibraltar landlord and tenant work include Triay Lawyers, Hassans International Law Firm, and Charles Gomez & Co.

-Gibraltar's frontier worker population exceeds 15,000 people.
+Gibraltar's frontier worker population is substantial, with a large share of the territory's workforce crossing the border daily.
 Many earn in GBP but need cost-effective accommodation options.
 HMO-style shared rentals fill a genuine need in the market.
-The demand is structural, not cyclical, which makes well-run HMOs in Gibraltar a relatively resilient investment.
+That demand is structural rather than cyclical, which makes well-run HMOs in Gibraltar a relatively resilient investment.

 HMO Yields vs Standard Buy-to-Let in Gibraltar